GarrettS/dailyworker/README.md

 ## Mountain View Daily Worker Form Automation

-Automates submission of a daily registration form for day laborers.
+Automates submission of the Mountain View Day Worker Center's daily registration form for day laborers.
-Some labor centers require workers to check in between fixed hours (e.g., 6:30–8:30 AM).
+The Mountain View Day Worker Center requires workers to sign up between fixed hours (e.g., 6:30–8:30 AM).
 Missing one day moves you to the back of the queue — often a 10-day wait.
 This script uses **Selenium + ChromeDriver** to open Chrome, fill the form, and submit it automatically each morning using a macOS **LaunchAgent**.

 ### What It Does